Computing

 Digital Leaders

 Our Digital Leaders have been meeting with other schools to discuss Safer Internet Day.
-They spoke about the theme for this year: Want to talk about it?
-Making space for conversations about life online.
-Thank you to our Digital Leaders for sharing their knowledge and skills with the whole school and checking in with each year group with their online safety lessons.
+Thank you for sharing your knowledge and skills with the whole school and checking in with each year group with their online safety lessons.

 Key Documents